 “What sort of an experiment is this?
 No time to deliberate, no time to discuss the matter?
 How can you say to me, “Choose quickly!”?
-It is you who is being paid to provide entertainment this evening, not force this unpleasantness upon us.
-You have proven the existence of an invisible gas in the air, to be sure, and there can be no doubting its necessity.
-But time is running out for this poor creature, anyone can see that.
+It is you who is being paid to provide entertainment this evening, not to force this unpleasantness upon us.
+You have proven the existence of an invisible gas, to be sure, and there can be no doubting it now; but time is running out for this poor creature, anyone can see that.
 Release this bird, sir, you are distressing the children!
-You said nothing about harming the animal.
+You said nothing about harming the animal in your proposal.
 Come now, you’ve taken this far enough!
-The triumph of science makes itself known in many ways, surely, and we value science as much as any family does, but we will not entertain cruelty for amusement.
+Our family values the triumphant success of the sciences as much as any family, but we will not entertain cruelty in the name of scientific curiosity.
 Release the bird!”

 John Polkinghorne, Exploring Reality, Yale University Press, 2005, p.
 147.